-The transfer boat drops campers off on the beach and it’s only about 50 metres maximum to most of the camps, so no need to worry how far you have to carry the camping equipment.
+The transfer boat drops campers off on the beach and it’s 50 metres maximum to most of the camps, so you don’t have to worry about how far you have to carry the camping equipment.

-Boat transfers depart from Shute Harbour in Airlie Beach every day, and take about 90 minutes, depending on how many campers they are picking up and dropping off at the islands.
+Boat transfers depart from Shute Harbour in Airlie Beach every day.
+They take about 90 minutes, depending on how many campers they are picking up and dropping off at the islands.

-Generally, the boat transfers are early morning (depends on the tide).
+The boat transfers are early morning (depending on the tide).
 Do camp shopping the night before.
-There is a new Woolworths supermarket in Airlie beach.
+There is a new Woolworths supermarket in Airlie Beach.

 If walking from Whitehaven Beach to Hill Inlet you need to plan around the tide.
 The last 30 minutes of the walk involves crossing the inlet and this can’t be done during high tide.